-Another point I should mention here is that Propane is not the only chemical that can set off a Propane Detector.
+I should also mention that Propane is not the only chemical that can set off a Propane Detector.

 Listed below are some common items that can set off propane detectors

-* Check to make sure that the indicator light on the front of the detector is solid green in color.
+* Check to ensure that the indicator light on the front of the detector is solid green in color.

 * Using the soft brush attachment on your Vacuum Cleaner; vacuum off the detector cover.

-A Dual Detector with a Solenoid may be the right choice for you.
-The solenoid attaches to the main line leaving your RV's propane tank, so that when the alarm goes off the your main propane tank shuts itself off.
-These types of detectors are a bit more expensive, but at least you will have the peace of mind that if a propane leak occurs and you are not in the RV; the propane will shut down automatically preventing a possible explosion and fire.
+A GasStop Propane 100% Emergency Shut-Off Safety Device may be the right choice for you.
+The device attaches line leaving your RV's propane tank so that when a leak occurs, your main propane tank shuts itself off.
+These types of devices are a bit more expensive, but at least you will have the peace of mind that if a propane leak occurs and you are not in the RV, the propane will shut down automatically, preventing a possible explosion and fire.